The Pirates! In an Adventure with Scientists!: Cancelled sequel

 By August 2011, Aardman had been already working on a sequel idea and by June 2012, a story had been prepared, awaiting Sony's backing of the project.
 Eventually, Sony decided not to support the project due to insufficient international earnings.
-According to Lord, "it got close, but not quite close enough.
+According to Lord, "It got close, but not quite close enough.
 I was all fired up for doing more.
 It was such fun to do!
-We actually have a poster for The Pirates!
-In an Adventure with Cowboys!.
+We actually have a poster for Pirates in an Adventure with Cowboys.
 That would have been just great."